Introduction

 How to Be a Good Christian and Other Religious Nonsense by Britt Merrick

-In this 14-part sermon series, Pastor Britt Merrick walks us through the book of Galatians.
+In this 14-part message series, Pastor Britt Merrick walks us through the book of Galatians.
 He highlights the good news about the wonderful grace of God towards us sinners.
 His preaching will lead you to joy, and into a deeper understanding of God’s great love for you.

 As you read through Galatians, you might come across words and ideas that are foreign to you.
 Here are a few definitions you will want to know!
+Note that this dictionary was created for the New International Version (NIV) Bible.

 To praise or make holy.
 The word bless is used in different ways in the Bible: (1) When God blesses, He brings salvation and prosperity and shows mercy and kindness to people.
 (2) When people bless, they (a) bring salvation and prosperity to other persons or groups; (b) they praise and worship and thank God; (c) they give good things or show kindness to others.